lanl/VizAly-Foresight/README.md

 ```

 # Usage
-The compressor benchmark takes an input a json file that specifies the input parameters to the program.
-Examples of input files are in inputs.
+CBench takes as input a json file that specifies the input parameters.
 The list of parameters to specity are:
 * filetype (HACC or NYX)
 * filename
 * scalars to analyze